axmolengine/axslcc-legacy/README.md

 ### 3.3.1

-- Use debian-11 do build linux executable
+- Use debian-11 do build linux executable (self-hosted runner)

 ### 3.3.0